 (2) Be at least 18 years of age; and

-(3) Satisfactorily complete a Criminal History Records Check in accordance with Section 5.2 of this rule.
+(3) Satisfactorily complete a CHRC in accordance with Section 5.2 of this rule.

 C. An individual who is currently certified in Maine and is employed in a position that requires only a clearance need not apply for an additional clearance.